mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-29-web_app_4_apache.md

 #### Authentication
-If one or more or your apps implements authentication server-side, you may find some strange things happening on Apache.
-At first, for example, I was sending HTTP requests to the web app with some Auth headers, but in the logs I was seeing the app complaining that I supplied no credentials!
+If your apps implement server-side authentication, you may find some strange things happening on Apache.
+Initially, I was sending HTTP requests to the web app with some Auth headers, but in the logs I was seeing the app complaining that I supplied no credentials!
 It turns out that this is a result of a mod_wsgi config: by default, it doesn't pass on HTTP Auth headers to the Python app underneath.
 To allow this, simply add `WSGIPassAuthorization On` to your Apache config.

 Note, however, that mod_wsgi has this default behaviour for a reason - otherwise, it allows all your WSGI apps to see all Auth headers.
 Not such a concern here, but it could be a problem if you have many unconnected WSGI apps running on the same server - in this case, it would be better to handle authentication through Apache.